-The sampler consists of four major sub-assemblies: The top cap, the equipment chassis, the wetted parts kit, and the bottle case.
-As a unit, these sub-assemblies form an environmental-resistant enclosure.
+The sampler consists of three major sub-assemblies: the top chassis, the refrigerator and the sample intake line (either a hose or flow-thru cell).
+As a unit, these sub-assemblies form an environmentally resistant enclosure.
+The sampler also has a wetted parts kit (type chosen by customer).